-Here’s to all Sales people – with OneCharge Total Cost of Ownership calculator you can estimate your costs over 5 years.
+Here’s to all Salespeople – with OneCharge Total Cost of Ownership calculator you can estimate your costs over 5 years.
 Your procurement team will love you!

-In this Forbes Magazine article its energy expert Robert Rapier looks into the trends on the industrial batteries market.
+In this Forbes Magazine article its energy expert, Robert Rapier looks into the trends on the industrial batteries market.

 Batteries became an indispensable part of our daily lives during the 20th Century.
 But the pace of change has dramatically increased in the 21st Century with the development of new battery types.
 The resulting battery revolution that is underway is enabling the beginning of a seismic shift in the way we power our transportation systems and heavy equipment, as well as how we power our cities.

 Nick Naylor, the chief lobbyist for “Big Tobacco” from THANK YOU FOR SMOKING ironic novel by Christopher Buckley is the best in the business.
 Naylor’s best friends are lobbyists for “Big Alcohol” and “Big Firearms.”
 They jokingly call themselves the “Merchants of Death.”
-It’ been 15 years since the movie release, and this club may not hold its regular meetings, but it certainly is still here!
+It’s been 15 years since the movie’s release, and this club may not hold its regular meetings, but it certainly is still here!
 We all could name some companies belonging to this club.
 Here’s one candidate to the “Merchants of Death”– Lead Acid Batteries Manufacturers.

-This same issue was brought up by Forbes Magazine, where its energy expert Robert Rapier published an article on Environmental Implications of Lead Acid and Li-ion Batteries.
+This same issue was brought up by Forbes Magazine, where its energy expert Robert Rapier published an article on the Environmental Implications of Lead Acid and Li-ion Batteries.

 Lead-acid batteries were the more traditional choice for an electric forklift fleet.
-While lithium-ion batteries have been around for roughly 2 decades, the are still a relative newcomer to the game.
+While lithium-ion batteries have been around for roughly 2 decades, they are still a relative newcomer to the game.
 Fortunately, Li-ion batteries come with a lot of advantages over lead-acid batteries.
 Businesses that want to improve efficiency and create a more productive warehouse need to consider making the switch to lithium-ion batteries for their lift trucks.
 If you’re trying to learn more about the advantages of lithium-ion batteries and Li-ion technology application in Material Handling Industry, look no further.
 Below we’ll tell you why you should consider using lithium-ion batteries for your lift truck.